kuandeng/LightGCN/README.md

 # LightGCN
-This is our Tensorflow implementation for the paper:
+This is our Tensorflow implementation for our SIGIR 2020 paper:

 >Xiangnan He, Kuan Deng ,Xiang Wang, Yan Li, Yongdong Zhang, Meng Wang(2020).
 LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation, [Paper in arXiv](https://arxiv.org/abs/2002.02126).